Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 - Content management systems (CMS) and e-commerce platforms.
 - Big data pipelines and data lakes needing schema evolution and rapid ingestion.

 The service is offered per DB instance.
-Each instance consists of:
+Each instance with replication consists of:

 - 4 vCPUs
 - 16 GB of RAM
-- 500 GB of Storage

 #### Features and Advantages